fraterrisus/walkthroughs/bards-tale-1/index.md

 Kylearan, who has several pages of text for you to read, and then hands you the Onyx Key that will allow you to get into Mangar's Tower.

 > "Greetings!
 I am Kylearan, oh perseverent ones, the good wizard of Skara Brae.
 Put away your weapons, for I am your ally, not an enemy.
 You have passed my tests, and now can continue on to your true quest, the source of evil in Skara Brae – Mangar the Dark, my nemesis.
-Mangar's tower, at the opposite corner of Skara Brae from mine, is a five level deathtrp, which can only be entered by use of an onyx key.
+Mangar's tower, at the opposite corner of Skara Brae from mine, is a five level deathtrap, which can only be entered by use of an onyx key.
 Good luck, and remember, seeing is not always believing.

 When
 you're done reading his expository text, step N to be teleported back